rjpcasalino/blog_bt/pages/posts/2020-05-10-COBOL:_A_Brief_Introduction.md

 ```
 Lots going on here.
 The most important aspect of this code is the SET EOF TO TRUE after we close all our files.
 There are many ways to do this in COBOL, but I found this appears the most readable to me.

+Below are the "functions".
+Note that STOP RUN does not have to be placed at the end of the program.

 ```COBOL
 *** BEGIN PARAGRAPH FUNCTIONS
 PRINT-PAGE-HEADING.